Xeriscaping in Salt Lake, Utah on a Budget

 Water deeply once a week during the first summer.
 The second summer, you can water every 2 or 3 weeks.
 By the third summer, you should only need to water plants that are curling or wilting in the heat.
 After that, you shouldn’t need to water at all.

-Use your existing sprinklers till the plants are established and then turn them off (minimal effort).
+• Use your existing sprinklers till the plants are established and then turn them off (minimal effort).

-Turn off the sprinklers and slow-drip water from a hose (saves water).
+• Turn off the sprinklers and slow-drip water from a hose (saves water).

-Install drip sprinklers with a DIY kit (maximum effort).
+• Convert your sprinklers to drip sprinklers with a DIY kit (maximum effort).

-Your yard will look sparse at first, but within a few years, the plants will spread and grow into a beautiful, naturally-looking landscape that requires little time and little attention.
+Your yard will look sparse at first, but within a few years, the plants will spread and grow into a beautiful, naturally-looking landscape that requires little time and attention.
 As the plants spread out and grow deeper roots, they’ll help prevent most new weeds from popping up.